mrdandelion6/Quantum-Classical-CFD-Navier-Stokes/simulation/finite-volume-method/README.md

-# 3D Incompressible Fluid Simulation (CUDA + OpenGL)
+# 3D Incompressible Fluid Simulation

-A real-time 3D fluid simulator implementing the **incompressible Navier-Stokes equations** using CUDA for computation and OpenGL for visualization.
+A real-time 3D fluid simulator implementing the **Navier-Stokes equations** for  an **incompressible Newtonian fluid** using CUDA for computation and OpenGL for visualization.
+Made entirely by me during my research on CFD for a thesis course (PHY473) at the University of Toronto.

 ## Features